Updated April 18, 2023

 It’s old news that social media is big.
 Facebook recently reported 1.5 billion active monthly users, nearly a fourth of the world!
 Almost all social media channels worth their salt has reported an increase in their total number of active users.
 Some social media channels or platforms, like LinkedIn and Pinterest, have grown faster than others, such as Twitter, Google+, and Facebook.

 However, statistics show that most demographics are already consuming popular social media channels, and usage is likely to plateau out in the next ten years as entire populations come into social media.
 We will see the slow balancing out of social media as users figure out what works best for them.

 Now, as a business person, the question for you is: What are these social media channels all about?
 Moreover, how do you leverage your social media presence?
 Is it by doing more or by doing less?
 Or perhaps by doing more with less?

 Many a time, the plethora of options confuses marketing departments.
 People want to get on everything, eager not to lose out.
 Marketing departments are often checking off social media platforms like items on a grocery list:

 Facebook?
 Check.
 YouTube?
 Check.
 Twitter?
 Check.
 Google+?
 Check.
 LinkedIn?
 Check.
 Pinterest?
 Check.
 Oh, is that a new social media channel?
 Let’s get on it!

 While that may be a good initial strategy, it must be followed by careful evaluation and revision.

 Needless to say, all social media are not created equal.
-Each of them has their own unique characteristics.
+Each of them has its own unique characteristics.
 It is not necessary to be on ALL of them.
 What’s important is that the business uses the social media channels that are relevant to it.

 A quick note: You may be on Facebook, but your business need not be.
-As said in an earlier article in the context of a website <insert link>, it is perfectly okay not to have a social media presence, if you think you don’t need one.
+As said in an earlier article, in the context of a website <insert link>, it is perfectly okay not to have a social media presence if you think you don’t need one.

 Social Media Channels